iqtree/cmaple/README.md

 In the above example, CMAPLE uses 8 threads for computing branch supports.
 One can use `-nt AUTO` to employ all CPU cores available on the current machine.

-One can specify the number of replicates (default, 1000) and the epsilon value (default, 0.1) (see [Guindon et al., 2010]) by using `--replicates` and `-eps` options
+Additionally, one can specify the number of replicates (default, 1000) and the epsilon value (default, 0.1) (see [Guindon et al., 2010]) by using `--replicates` and `-eps` options.

     cmaple -aln example.maple -branch-support --replicates 5000 -eps 0.05

 ### 6. Convert an alignment to a different format

-One can use the `-out-aln` option to write an input alignment to a file in a specific format such as PHYLIP, FASTA, or [MAPLE]([MAPLE_FORMAT]) format.
+One can use the `-out-aln` option to write an input alignment to a file in a specific format such as PHYLIP, FASTA, or [MAPLE][MAPLE_FORMAT] format.
 For example, the following command

     cmaple -aln example.maple -out-aln aln.phy,PHYLIP

-writes the input alignment to `aln.phy` file in a PHYLIP format.
+writes the input alignment to `aln.phy` file in the PHYLIP format.

 ## Supported substitution models